Leptogenesis in a Left-Right Symmetric Model with double seesaw: Conclusion

-By taking the best-fit values for $\delta$ and other low-energy oscillation parameters of $U_{PMNS}$, along with the mass of light neutrino ($m_1$) within current experimental bounds and the eigenvalues of RH neutrino matrix as input parameters, we completely determine the matrix structure of $M_D$.
-The mass range of right-handed neutrinos~$(N_i)$ required to perform a thermal leptogenesis comes to be $N_1\geq10^{13}~\text{GeV}$.
+By taking the best-fit values for $\delta$ and other low-energy oscillation parameters of $U_{PMNS}$, along with the mass of light neutrino within current experimental bounds and the eigenvalues of RH neutrino mass matrix as input parameters, we completely determine the matrix structure of $M_D$.
+For comprehensiveness, we perform our analysis for both the normal and inverted mass orderings of the light neutrino.
+The mass range of right-handed neutrinos~$(N_i)$ required to perform a thermal leptogenesis comes to be $m_{N_1}\geq10^{13}~\text{GeV}$.
 Such a choice serves a two-fold purpose here.
 It ensures we can safely neglect flavor effects in the heavy neutrino sector and allows for a significant asymmetric decay of these $N_1$ to generate an effective asymmetry, $\epsilon_1$.
-With considered benchmark points, we obtain a value of baryon asymmetry consistent with the observed value, $\eta_B=(6.105^{+0.086}_{-0.081})\times10^{-10}$.
+With the considered benchmark points for the NO case, we obtain a value of final baryon asymmetry consistent with the observed value, $\eta_{\Delta B}^{\infty}=(6.105^{+0.086}_{-0.081})\times10^{-10}$.
+For the similar benchmark values, the final asymmetry obtained in the IO case has roughly the same order of magnitude but with a minus sign.

-We plan on extending our work to incorporate non-zero Majorana phases, thus allowing the testability of our framework via neutrinoless double beta decay in near-future experiments.
-Other leptogenesis scenarios, like resonant or Dirac, could also be considered within this setup to bring down the scale of leptogenesis itself.
+In our analysis, we find an interesting outcome that within the considered model framework of double seesaw, the value of asymmetry parameter $(\epsilon_1)$ exhibits negligible dependence on the Majorana phases $\alpha$ and $\beta$ for the given set of input parameters in both the NO and IO cases.
+This highlights $\delta$ as the prime source for generating the required baryon asymmetry.
+Nevertheless, for some other choice of input parameters, one may obtain a distinct dependence of $\epsilon_1$ on $\alpha$ and $\beta$ but such a choice might deviate us from the thermal unflavoured regime.
+So, we plan on extending this work to study the impact of non-zero Majorana phases in the flavoured or resonant regime of leptogenesis, thus allowing the testability of the framework via neutrinoless double beta decay in near-future experiments.
+Other leptogenesis scenarios, like Dirac, could also be considered within this setup to bring down the scale of leptogenesis itself.
 This, in turn, can have new implications for the mass bounds on $N_R$ and right-handed gauge boson, $W_R$.